 - Receipt of a high school diploma or equivalent

-Use one of the following methods to provide confirmed tax data from the Internal Revenue Service (IRS).
+IRS Data Retrieval of tax information through the FAFSA is not available for the foreseeable future.
+Please use the following method to provide confirmed tax data from the Internal Revenue Service (IRS).

 2. Request a 2015 Tax Return Transcript from the IRS: